 Megan Haas comes from a family of explorers and innovators whose ideas and actions have shaped her own.
-Growing up, she was immersed in several world-wide communities with strong social, cultural and creative values, and as a result has modeled her life and work around both developing healthy community and learning from it.
+Growing up, she was immersed in several global communities with strong social, cultural, and creative values, and as a result has modeled her life and work around developing healthy community culture and learning from it.

-At age fifteen, as a serious gymnast, Megan was diagnosed with sudden onset scoliosis.
-A seven-pound, fourteen-inch, stainless steel rod was attached to her spine, giving her gravity, and allowing her to grow and develop healthily.
-The intention and inquiry that drives Megan as a person and in business reflects a similar theme: How do we harness the firm, unyielding, and solid part of something, with strength, flexibility, and an intuitive, gentle intelligence?
+At age fourteen, as a serious gymnast, Megan was diagnosed with sudden onset scoliosis.
+A seven-pound, fourteen-inch, stainless steel rod was attached to her spine, allowing her to grow and develop healthily.
+The intention and inquiry that drives Megan as a person and in business reflects a similar theme: How do we harness the firm, unyielding, and solid part of something with strength, flexibility, and an intuitive, gentle intelligence?

 In the last 25 years, Megan has spent time developing original companies that allow creative relationship-building to collaborate with high standards in business.

-Megan’s motivation to develop an original global self-health community and social sanctuary has taken shape over the past 12 years.
-Kinnected is based on the need for a healthy online culture where people can establish new and healthy narratives, recognize what it means to flourish, and to authentically connect and collaborate.
+Megan’s motivation to develop an original, free, global health community and social sanctuary has taken shape over the past 15 years.
+Kinnected was developed to fill the need for a humane digital culture where people and health professionals can establish new and healthy narratives, recognize what it means to flourish, and to learn to authentically connect and collaborate with each other.

 Melissa DickinsonCreative Director